WICG/local-peer-to-peer/EXPLAINER.md

 ## Considered Alternatives

-When a user wants to connect between two devices on the same network, for example to another device nearby—be it another device the user owns or that of a friend—the user has multiple ways to accomplish this task:
+When a user wants to connect between two devices on the same local communication medium, for example to another device nearby—be it another device the user owns or that of a friend—the user has multiple ways to accomplish this task:

 1. _A cloud service_.
 The web has many ways of connections to a third-party cloud service: HTTP, WebSocket or WebTransport.
 However, all of these methods require a round trip through the internet.
 This is inherently dependant on external resources, it consumes network bandwidth and can be slow or costly and has privacy implications in all but the strongest E2E encryption schemes.